rackerlabs/support-how-to/content/cloud-servers/testing-network-services-with-netcat.md

 Note that tcp wrappers will allow a connection by default so if it is the cause of the issue there must be an entry in /etc/hosts.deny for the service.
-You could rename the file /etc/hosts.deny to temporarily remove all your deny rules e.g. &ldquo;sudo mv /etc/hosts.deny /etc/hosts.deny.old&rdquo;.
+You could rename the file /etc/hosts.deny to temporarily remove all your deny rules e.g. "sudo mv /etc/hosts.deny /etc/hosts.deny.old".
 Please be aware that this will affect all applications that use tcp wrappers.